ivangonzalezacuna/cloud-computing-mean-app-project/README.md

   - **Terminal 2**

     1. On the root folder, run `npm install` to install all the dependencies.
-    2. If you want to create your own Heroku app.
-Create a new Git repository and follow the Heroku instructions.
+    2. If you want to use your own Heroku app.
+Follow again these instructions:
+        - `git init`
+        - `heroku create`
+        - `git add .`
+        - `git commit -m 'message'`
+        - `git push heroku master`
     3. Open the Heroku App using the following command: `heroku open`.

 - Enjoy the app!